Rush Printing: 6 Ways to Avoid Last Minute Print Rush Fees

 What if a Rush Job Just Can’t Be Avoided?

 If you do end up needing a rush printing job, understand that the printer will do everything possible to get things done for you on time.
 Extra staff may need to be called in.
 Supplies may need to be drop-shipped.
 Overtime hours might be incurred.
 If they have to charge extra, it’s because the cost of getting everything done quickly and at the highest standards requires it.

 Rush Job or No Rush Job… Contact Sheer Print Solutions

 To find out how we can help you on your next printing project, contact Sheer Print Solutions today at 212-627-1500 and talk to one of our knowledgeable staff members.
+Read more on our page about the digital printing process offered at Sheer Print Solutions.
 Our goal is to see you meet your printing needs on time and on budget.
 Life is full of stress; don’t let printing add to it!